-I would like to bring you up-to-date on some items that I thought might interest you with regard to the Friends of the Jacksonville Public Library Store.
+I would like to bring you up-to-date on some items that I thought you might be interested in concerning the Friends of The Jacksonville Public Library store.

-One more item before I close, and that is probably the easiest way you can help support us, and you don’t even have to leave your house to do it.
-The Friends of the Jacksonville Public Library is a registered 501(c)(3) on Amazon Smile.
+One more item before I close; another way you can help support us, and you don’t even have to leave your house to do it.
+The Friends of the Jacksonville Public Library is a registered 501(c)(3) charity on Amazon Smile.
 When you make your Amazon purchases through smile.Amazon.com and make Friends of the Jacksonville Public Library Inc. your charity of choice, Amazon will donate a portion of the sales to us!
 You shop like normal and Amazon gives!